pgRouting/osm2pgrouting/how_to_release.md

 This document explains step by step how to release a new version for osm2pgrouting.

 ## Steps to follow
+0. Make sure that the NEWS file has the changes for the release. (review issues closed in milestone).

 1. Clone branch master: